djwrisley/RLAC/_pages/assessmentS26.md

 - Completing in-class exercises and workshops
 - Contributing to peer learning and collaborative work

 **Note:** Attendance is mandatory.
-If you do not attend class sessions, it will not be possible to complete coursework and receive higher than a C.
+If you do not attend class sessions, it will not be possible to complete coursework and receive higher than a C. Typically, 2-3 absences are tolerated.

 ---

-### Written Responses (30%)
+### Written Responses (15%)

-You will complete 3 written responses throughout the semester, each worth up to 10 points.
+You will complete 3 written responses throughout the semester, each worth up to 5 points.

 **Purpose:** These responses allow you to reflect on conceptual issues raised in class, practice web-based academic writing, and develop a public scholarly voice.
+In particular this will fall just before the assignment for each section of the course.

 **Format and Length:**
-- Typically 750–1,000 words, plus well-chosen visuals
+- Typically 750–1,000 words, plus any needed visuals
 - Published on your individual course website
-- Media-rich format combining text, images, and/or interactive elements

 **Types of Responses:**
 - Reflective pieces on conceptual issues or course themes
-- Lab reports on experiments and projects you've conducted
 - Critical analyses of tools, methods, or course readings
-- Case studies applying course concepts to new contexts

 **Submission Dates:**
 - Response 1: Friday, March 7